ebkarlson404/CreationKitAuditTool/README.md

 5. Tell Creation Kit Audit Tool which plugin you are working on.
 If you have worked on this plugin with the Creation Kit Audit Tool before, the audit log for the plugin will be initialized from the previous run.
 If this is the first time that you're using the Creation Kit Audit Tool for this plugin, you can load your old ACHLIST file via the `Import` button to initialize the set of files to include.
 6. Click `Start` in the Creation Kit Audit Tool
 7. Go back to your Creation Kit and work on your plugin
 8. When you are ready to package the plugin, go back to the Creation Kit Audit Tool and click on the `Generate` button to create the two platform-specific ACHLIST files.
-They will be created in your `Documents\My Games\Starfield\CreationKitAuditTool` directory.
+They will be created in your `%USERPROFILE%\Documents\My Games\Starfield\CreationKitAuditTool` directory.
 9. Go back to Creation Kit and use the `Archive` tool to pack your `BA2` files by importing the ACHLIST files that were stored in your `%USERPROFILE%\Documents\My Games\Starfield\CreationKitAuditTool` directory.

 # Tips, Tricks and Notes